iwVerve/zig-sdl-template/README.md

 - SDL and Emscripten as dependencies of the build system.

 ## Code hotreloading
-Run `zig build reload` to rebuild the game dll, then press F3 to reload it manually.
-Key can be changed in config.zig.
+Run `zig build reload` to rebuild the game dll, then press F3 to reload it in game.
+F2 can be used to restart the game.
+Both keys can be changed in config.zig.

 ## Todo
 - Code hotreloading.